wp-plugins/contact-form-7/README.txt

 Contact Form 7 can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple markup.
 The form supports Ajax-powered submitting, CAPTCHA, Akismet spam filtering and so on.

+**Note: Contact Form 7's CAPTCHA module has been separated as [Really Simple CAPTCHA](http://wordpress.org/extend/plugins/really-simple-captcha/) plugin.
+Now you need to install it if you use CAPTCHA.
+If you don't, you can use as in the past.**

 Since being published in August 2007, Contact Form 7 has been translated into a number of languages.
 Our thanks and appreciation must go to the following for their contributions:

 * Albanian (sq) - [Olgi Zenullari](http://www.olgizenullari.com/)